Skip to content. | Skip to navigation

 General Information

-The PhD programme in Mathematics at TIFR CAM is a five-year programme designed for students who have completed a Master’s degree in Mathematics (or equivalent).
-The program will have intensive coursework in the 1st year followed by cutting-edge research under the supervision of a faculty member at CAM.
-The research expertise and interests of the CAM faculty can be found at https://www.math.tifrbng.res.in/people/faculty
+The PhD program in Mathematics at TIFR CAM is a five-year program designed for students who have completed a Master’s degree in Mathematics (or equivalent).
+The program will have intensive coursework in the first year, followed by cutting-edge research under the supervision of a faculty member at CAM.
+The research expertise and interests of the CAM faculty can be found at (link https://www.math.tifrbng.res.in/people/faculty)

 • Research Methodology (4 credits)